muquit/privategpt/README.md

 ## Install ollama

-- First of all you have to install [ollama](https://ollama.com) on system.
+- First of all you have to install [ollama](https://ollama.com) on your system.
 - Then install a LLM, I use mistral and llama3.
 Here is how to install and query a model

 ```